 View of the Öresund Bridge

-My advice: In any case, get the southern Sweden including Stockholm guide from Sabine Gorsemann (Michael Müller Verlag).
+My advice: Obtain the guide to Southern Sweden incl.
+Stockholm from Sabine Gorsemann (Michael Müller Verlag) in any case.
 We followed his advice and became aware of this corner that we would never have seen otherwise.
-And the tip to have a coffee break in Anna's Bakeri was just as good.
+And the tip of having a coffee break in Anna's Bakeri was just as good.
 The cakes in this bakery are melting away and the owner is extremely hospitable.
 A great recommendation from the travel guide, which we are happy to pass on.

 Must-dos in Copenhagen

 Travel organization over the Öresund Bridge to Copenhagen

 - Ferry Puttgarden Rodby and Öresund Bridge, Here, the ferry ticket already includes the bridge fee.

 - There is no combined ticket for the Öresund Bridge Storebaelt.